natalie-harris/GPT-Parser/docs/source/tutorials/library_analysis_tutorial.rst

    pipeline.process()

-This file will run our analysis and then save each DataFrame to your output data folder.
-The last DataFrame actually holds all data that's accumulated throughout the pipeline, but we're saving all the DataFrames for completion's sake.
-If you want to see the final DataFrame after processing is complete, just run:
+This file will run our analysis and then save the complete final DataFrame to your output data folder.
+The last DataFrame holds all of the data that's accumulated throughout the pipeline, so we don't have to save each DataFrame.
+If you want to see the final DataFrame after processing is complete, just add this line to the end of the file:

 .. code-block:: python

    pipeline.print_df('Identified Dilemmas')

+And that's it!
 Here's the completed file:

-.. collapse:: book_analysis.py
+.. toggle:: book_analysis.py

    .. code-block:: python